 - Positive focus

-Without a desire to learn and grow you don’t have a mindset for success.
+Without a desire to learn and grow you won’t create a winning mindset for success.
 No growth happens in your comfort zone.
 Furthermore, as you are a creature of comfort and hard-wired to be kept safe at all cost, you must cultivate curiosity in order to grow.
 Likewise, a desire to see the world from different perspectives is essential.
 This can only happen when you decide and believe that learning and growth are important to your mindset and your results.

 A desire to learn and grow is essential for creating a mindset for success Click To Tweet